Logan-47/CTF-scripts/README.md

-CTF-script
+## CTF-scripts

-script which i used to solve some challeges
+scripts which i used to solve some  CTF challeges